signalfx/splunk-otel-python/migration.md

 This Splunk Distribution of OpenTelemetry doesn't ship a Django app, and doesn't require you to add anything to your `INSTALLED_APPS`.

-Follow these settings to update your Django configuration:
+Follow these steps to update your Django configuration:

 1. Remove `signalfx_tracing` from `INSTALLED_APPS` in your project's
    `settings.py`.